yvvki/bunup/docs/index.md

 - 🔄 **Tsup-Compatible**: Drop-in replacement for tsup with familiar CLI and config.

-- ⚡ **Ultra-Fast Builds**: ~50× faster than tsup using Bun's runtime and oxc compiler.
+- ⚡ **Ultra-Fast Builds**: ~50× faster than tsup using Bun's bundler and oxc compiler.

 - 🔥 **Bytecode Generation**: Faster startups by compiling to Bun bytecode—perfect for CLIs.